ajn96/iSensor-SPI-Buffer/README.md

 The iSensor SPI Buffer was designed to sit between an iSensor IMU and the SPI host without changing any existing PCB designs.

+**Note:** A [TC2030-IDC cable](https://www.tag-connect.com/product/tc2030-idc-6-pin-tag-connect-plug-of-nails-spring-pin-cable-with-legs) must be used to interface with the SWD pads on the Rev B PCB.

 ![iSensor SPI Buffer Mounted Image](https://raw.githubusercontent.com/ajn96/iSensor-SPI-Buffer/master/img/mounted_image.jpg)

 ## Development Environment